 Right?
-I’ve tried to live by that idea, so I thought I would write a post at work for the Trans Day of Visibility on march 31st.
+I’ve tried to live by that idea, so I thought I would write a post in my work Slack for the Trans Day of Visibility on March 31st.
 I mean, I did write a post, but then I ran it by a colleague, and they were like, “Yeah, you know, maybe not.”
 Because you can’t talk about being trans today without talking about politics.

 The company I work for has a “no political discussion” rule, and I agree with it.
 It’s painful that my right to exist has been made political, but here we are.
 The “no-politics” rule does help keep our workplace civil.

 But on the other hand, statistics tell me that I probably work with more than a hundred people who would gladly vote to eliminate me, so it doesn’t feel good to know that but not be able to say anything to try to change their minds.

 If I make a post that doesn’t address the system that’s trying to take away my right to exist, I’m actively supporting that system.
 So I can’t make a post at work.

 This is what I wanted to say to my coworkers on the Trans Day of Visibility:

 Today is the annual Trans Day of Visibility, so hi.